GenAI-Logic/genai-logic/README-TerraMaster.md

 unzip genai-logic-main.zip
 cd genai-logic-main
 ```
-3. While not required, you may wish to open your IDE to this location
+3. We'll use a local editor to open the you IDE to this location
 4. Update your `webgenai/docker-compose-webg.yml`:
     1. Copy the license key you received in the registration email over: `- GENAI_LOGIC_APIKEY=<paste license here from registration email>`
         * If you have not already registered, please visit the [registration page](http://registration-genailogic.com/registration.html) to obtain a license key.